astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 Apache Airflow is the industry standard for workflow orchestration, handling use cases that range from machine learning model training to traditional ETL at scale.
 It's an incredibly flexible tool that powers mission critical projects for startups and Fortune 50 teams alike.

-With that said, the very tool that many regard as a powerful "blank canvas" can quickly become a double edged sword if you're just getting started.
-And, unfortunately, there isn't a particularly vast wealth of resources and best practices that offer assistance on day two operations and beyond.
+Airflow's breadth and extensibility, however, can make it challenging to adopt - especially for those looking for guidance beyond day one operations.
+In an effort to provide best practices and expand on existing resources, our team at Astronomer has collected some of the most common issues we see Airflow users face.

-In an effort to lower that gap, we've collected some of the most common issues we see Airflow users face.
-Whether you're new to the community or an experienced user, check out this list of common snags and some corresponding fixes to consider.
+Whether you're new to Airfow or an experienced user, check out this list of common errors and some corresponding fixes to consider.

 ---